Wacha throws shutout, Red Sox win 1-0 as Angels' skid at 12 – KION546

 Wacha, who hadn’t worked into the eighth inning since 2018, threw 105 pitches for his second career complete game in 190 starts and first since a three-hit shutout for St. Louis at the New York Mets on July 18, 2017.

+The gem came in Wacha’s fourth start since returning from a stint on the injured list because of soreness in his left side.

+“My last start, things were coming out how I was used to it and just continue to build off those previous starts after coming off the IL,” Wacha said.
+“That is what I was more satisfied with.
+Now continue to build off this one and take some stuff from here and work on it.”

-Angels star Mike Trout had a first-inning single off Wacha to end an 0-for-26 drought, the longest hitless run of his career, but the Los Angeles offense mustered little else in the opener of a seven-game homestand.
+Trout snapped his slump his first time up, but the Los Angeles offense mustered little else in the opener of a seven-game homestand.

+“He’s arguably one of the best players, top three, and maybe the best by the end of time,” Angels manager Joe Maddon said about Trout.
+“And today he was taking (batting practice) at 12:30 against guys we had to bring in to throw to him.
+That tells you about the motivation.”

 Syndergaard (4-4) gave up five hits with one walk and three strikeouts.
 The former New York Mets star also matched up against Wacha on May 3, giving up three runs on eight hits over seven innings while taking the loss.